the-h-team/Enterprise/README.md

 ### Providing the interface - For developers making economies
 ``To provide your own economy using the interface simply implement it within your class and register it from your plugin's #onEnable().
-This will in turn allow your plugin to be a Hemponomics Economy Provider.``
+This will in turn allow your plugin to be a Enterprise Economy Provider.``

 ---